SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 To see detailed information about the measured values, hover over the chart.
 A tooltip will be displayed with detailed information on the measurement next to your cursor (the tooltip will "snap" to the closest measurement).

-**Time Range and Aggregation**
+**Time range and aggregation**

 By default, charts show the raw data of the last hour.
-To change the time range on the X-axis open the **Last hour** dropdown menu at the top-right and select a time range.
+To change the time range on the X-axis open the "Last hour" dropdown menu at the top right and select a time range.

-If you increase the time range the value in the **Aggregation** field will automatically switch to "hourly" or "daily".
+If you increase the time range the value in the "Aggregation" field will automatically switch to "hourly" or "daily".
 The chart now shows ranges instead of individual raw data points.
 For "hourly", the chart will show a range of the minimum and maximum value measured in one hour.
 For "daily", the chart will show the minimum and maximum value measured over one day.
 Likewise, the tooltips will now show ranges of values instead of individual values.

 This enables you to get an efficient overview over larger time periods.
 A graph will only show 5.000 data points per graph maximum to avoid overloading your desktop browser.
 If you select a fine focus resulting in more than 5.000 data points a warning message will be shown: "Truncated data.
 Change aggregation or select shorter date range."

 Clicking **Realtime** will enable real-time user interface updates of the graphs as new data flows into the system from the connected devices.

-You can influence the graphical display and axes limits by setting up so-called "KPIs", see the [*Administration*](/guides/users-guide/administration#kpis) *Guide*.
+You can influence the graphical display and axes limits by setting up so-called "KPIs", see the [*Administration Guide*](/guides/users-guide/administration#kpis).

 **Measurement format**